cbrightly/content/nautilus/price_index_en.md

 ## Data collection

 We collect trades and order book data from exchanges using their APIs.
 We store all trades and take order book snapshots every minute.
-The daily foreign exchange reference rates from the [European Central Bank](https://www.ecb.europa.eu/stats/exchange/eurofxref/html/index.en.html) is used to convert amounts from CNY and EUR to USD in the case of our global index.
+Daily foreign exchange reference rates from the [European Central Bank](https://www.ecb.europa.eu/stats/exchange/eurofxref/html/index.en.html) are used to convert amounts from CNY and EUR to USD for our global index.

-## Used values
+## Values Used

-### From trades
+### From trades data
-* last price for each currency pair of each exchange
+* last price for each currency pair for each exchange
 * trade volume over a time window, which reflects an exchange's activity
 * Volume Weighted Average Price (VWAP) over a time window, in order to smooth spiky price variations
-* Price volatility over a time window, which reflects historical price movement amplitude
+* price volatility over a time window, which reflects historical price movement amplitude
 * effective spread over a time window
-* the current trend, result of a linear regression between prices and dates
+* current trend, the result of a linear regression between prices and dates

 ### From order book snapshots
 * bid, ask, mid and spread